MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ### Optimize edge versus cloud processing

 Run real-time and near real-time workloads, or small, optimized, low-latency processing with time constraints, on devices or at the edge by using local compute.
-Run larger workloads, or those that have additional or external data or compute dependencies, in the cloud.
+Run larger workloads, or those that have added or external data or compute dependencies, in the cloud.

 For example, run a machine learning algorithm at the edge to count people in a video stream, and send an event containing the count to the cloud.
 Use the cloud to compare trends between different factories.

 Run analytics workloads at the edge by using the Stream Analytics Edge module.
 For example, you can run anomaly detection at the edge and label the events sent to the cloud with the detected anomaly.
 When you run analytics at the edge, account for extra latency, late arrival, and windowing impact.

 Be aware of the overhead of an edge workload with many connected downstream devices.
-The edge node must forward or process all messages and handle caching all the data in case of intermittent cloud connectivity.
+The edge node must forward or process all messages and handle caching all the data if there is intermittent cloud connectivity.
 Validate the performance impact on your solution by testing with the planned maximum of downstream devices and messages per edge node.
 Be aware of the performance impact that message translation or enrichment can have on edge, IoT Hub, or cloud event processing.

 ### Categorize individual workloads

 Separate workloads by time constraint and required latency and response times, for example response within seconds vs. batch per hour.
 Hybrid hardware systems-on-a-chip (SoCs) can support workloads on the device level.

-At the edge, use priority queues to separate different data streams with different priorities and time to live (TTL).
+At the edge, use priority queues to separate different data streams with different priorities and TTL.
 For example, alarms should always be sent first but have a lower TTL than telemetry.

 In the cloud, you can use consumer groups on Azure Event Hubs to separate out different data streams and handle and scale alarms differently from telemetry.
 You can also use IoT Hub routes to separate out different data streams, with filtering and separate endpoints.
 IoT Hub message routing adds some latency.
 Use Event Hubs, Azure Event Grid, or Azure Service Bus to distribute workloads while protecting against back pressure in the cloud.